KPZ Equation from non-simple variations on open ASEP

-For both of these latter two boundary-type domains, the weakly vanishing quantities $\mathfrak{w}_{T,\bullet}^{N,\pm}$ are given by the error terms obtained by trying to match the equations from Proposition \ref{prop:SDECpt} and Proposition \ref{prop:LapCpt} exactly and observing that these error terms are equipped with coefficients of the form $\Phi(\eta)$ explicitly addressed in Remark \ref{remark:WVEx}. \end{proof} \begin{remark} Combining the three bullet points within Proposition \ref{prop:MatchCpt} provides the observation that $\mathfrak{Z}_{T,x}^{N}$ evolves according to the microscopic SHE propagated by the heat kernel corresponding to the parabolic operator $\partial_{T} - \mathscr{L}_{\mathrm{Lap}}^{N,!!}$, with contribution of the various functionals of the particle system varying between both the bulk and the edge.
-Analysis of the equations in Proposition \ref{prop:MatchCpt} thus naturally separates into two components -- analysis of bulk functionals and of the edge functionals. \end{remark}
+The first term on the RHS of \eqref{eq:MatchCpt3} is a pseudo-gradient for the same reason the cubic nonlinearity was, so we will treat it exactly as we did the cubic nonlinearity.
+Indeed, Assumption \ref{ass:Category1} with $\beta_{\mathrm{c}}=0$ implies the prefactor in front of the difference of $\eta$-quadratics is order $N^{1/2}$, similar to the cubic nonlinearity.
+We will now argue that the second term vanishes identically.
+To justify this, we first realize the $\eta$-terms therein are independent of the sum variable, so we ignore them for now.
+The inner sum is then equal to $k$, and the $\bar{\gamma}^{N}$ coefficients are defined so that $\sum_{k\geq1}k\alpha_{k}^{N}\gamma_{k}^{N}=\sum_{k\geq1}k\alpha_{k}^{N}\bar{\gamma}_{k}^{N}$.
+This last identity is detailed in Section 2 of \cite{Y}, but it is also a quick calculation that can be readily checked.
+Ultimately, the quadratic nonlinearity of Section 2 in \cite{DT} gives us the what the cubic nonlinearity did in terms of the equation for $\d\mathbf{Z}^{N}$, and this completes the proof.} \end{proof} \begin{remark}\fsp {Combining bullet points in Proposition \ref{prop:MatchCpt} gives that $\mathbf{Z}^{N}$ evolves according to the microscopic SHE propagated by the heat kernel corresponding to a parabolic operator with contribution of the various functionals of the particle system varying between both the bulk and the edge.
+Analysis of the equations in Proposition \ref{prop:MatchCpt} thus naturally separates into two parts -- analysis of bulk functionals and of edge functionals, the latter of which are much simpler because the edge is small in size.} \end{remark}